Triclosan: Uses

 Triclosan was used as a hospital scrub in the 1970s.
 Prior to its change in regulatory status in the EU and US, it had expanded commercially and was a common ingredient in soaps (0.10–1.00%), shampoos, deodorants, toothpastes, mouthwashes, cleaning supplies, and pesticides.
 It also was part of consumer products, including kitchen utensils, toys, bedding, socks, and trash bags.

 Triclosan was registered as a pesticide in 1969.
-U.S. EPA registration numbers are required for all EPA-registered pesticides.
+US EPA registration numbers are required for all EPA-registered pesticides.
 As of 2017, there were five registrations for triclosan with the EPA.
 Currently, there are 20 antimicrobial registrations with the EPA under the regulations of the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA).
 The antimicrobial active ingredient is added to a variety of products where it acts to slow or stop the growth of bacteria, fungi, and mildew.
 In commercial, institutional, and industrial equipment uses, triclosan is incorporated in conveyor belts, fire hoses, dye bath vats, or ice-making equipment as an antimicrobial.
 Triclosan may be directly applied to commercial HVAC coils, where it prevents microbial growth that contributes to product degradation.

 In the United States, by 2000, triclosan and triclocarban (TCC) could be found in 75% of liquid soaps and 29% of bar soaps, and as of 2014 triclosan was used in more than 2,000 consumer products.

 In healthcare, triclosan is used in surgical scrubs and hand washes.
 Use in surgical units is effective with a minimum contact time of approximately two minutes.
 More recently, showering with 2% triclosan has become a recommended regimen in surgical units for the decolonization of patients whose skin carries methicillin-resistant Staphylococcus aureus (MRSA).
 Two small uncontrolled case studies reported the use of triclosan correlated with reduction in MRSA infections.

 Triclosan is also used in the coatings for some surgical sutures.
 There is good evidence these triclosan-coated sutures reduce the risk of surgical site infection.
 The World Health Organization, the American College of Surgeons and the Surgical Infection Society point out the benefit of triclosan-coated sutures in reducing the risk for surgical site infection.

 Triclosan has been employed as a selective agent in molecular cloning.
 A bacterial host transformed by a plasmid harboring a triclosan-resistant mutant FabI gene (mFabI) as a selectable marker can grow in presence of high dose of triclosan in growth media.